Democratic Candidates Are Releasing Tax Returns, Answering Big Questions For Voters

 Booker made about $500,000 in 2017, including a $325,000 advance for his book, United, and, continuing a years-long practice, the New Jersey senator gave away an additional $10,000 to charity in appearance fees, according to his 2017 Senate financial disclosure.
 Booker in 2013 released 15 years of tax returns.

-Texans Beto O'Rourke and Julián Castro have said they will release their taxes, but aren't committing to how many years they will put out.
+Texans Beto O'Rourke and Julián Castro have said they will release their taxes but aren't committing to how many years they will put out.

 "We're going to release them with more than enough time before the voting starts for people to take a look," Castro told The Texas Tribune, before noting that he would wait and see how many years others release before he does.

 O'Rourke seems to be taking a similar tack.
-Asked in New Hampshire, per the Tribune, how many years he'd release, he replied: "That's a great question.
+Asked in New Hampshire, per The Tribune, how many years he'd release, he replied: "That's a great question.
 I haven't thought about that.
 I do plan on releasing our tax returns, and I want to do that as soon as we can.
 Certainly last year, but we'll find out what the standard is and release that."

-During O'Rourke's Senate bid, the Tribune dug into his finances with the release of the ex-congressman's U.S. House financial disclosure.
+During O'Rourke's Senate bid, The Tribune dug into his finances with the release of the ex-congressman's U.S. House financial disclosure.
 It noted:

 "O'Rourke and his wife listed assets that could range from $3.5 million to a little over $16 million, most of it coming from rental and commercial real estate, a stake in the candidate's software and technology company and his wife's trust fund.
 Their liabilities — mostly from their real estate holdings — total between $1.3 million and $5.7 million."